QuantumBFS/ZXCalculus.jl/gsoc-proposal.md

 **July 18, 2020 - August 1, 2020**

-Integrate circuit simplification algorithms to the compiler in `Yao.jl`.
+Integrate ciucuits simplification algorithms to the compiler in `Yao.jl`.

 **August 1, 2020 - August 9, 2020**

-Make full documentation, refine tests, and show some demenstration for `ZX.jl`.
+Make full documentation, refine tests, and show some demonstration for `ZX.jl`.

 ### **Final Week**